 1. Tone and Address

-The letter of intent should be a well-thought-out, formal letter, not a quick email.
+The letter of intent should be a well-thought-out, formal letter.
 You must ensure your letter is grammatically impeccable, that you’ve spelled everyone’s names correctly, and that it is a polished, final product before sending it off.
 It must also be concise and backed by reasoning.
-If you’re currently enrolled in a pre-med undergraduate program, consider reaching out to your school’s Writing Center for assistance in ensuring your letter is as clear, precise, and direct as possible.
+If you’re currently enrolled in a premed undergraduate program, consider reaching out to your school’s Writing Center for assistance in ensuring your letter is as clear, precise, and direct as possible.
 If you’re not currently enrolled as a student, consider calling a local public library, as some may have services that can help you perfect your letter.
-You can also use our essay review and consulting service to help you develop a high-quality letter.
+You can also use our essay review and medical school consultation service to help you develop a high-quality letter.

 Your letter of intent needs to be addressed to the individual making the admissions decision.
 Avoid starting your letter with “Dear Admissions Committee,” as this is too impersonal.
 If you can’t find a specific name online, you can call or email the school to find out to whom you can address the letter.